 What is a Welcoming Congregation?

 We welcome lesbian, gay, bisexual and transgendered people to our community.
-The rainbow sticker worn by many members and friends on their nametags is a symbol of our commitment to diversity.
+We fly the rainbow flag a symbol of our commitment to diversity.

 A Congregation that publicly and successfully welcomes bisexual, gay, lesbian, and transgender people has the following qualities: